Skip to Content

 A purple belt in brazilian jiu jitsu generally doesn’t come as easy as a blue belt.

-The majority of people who sign up for Brazilian Jiu Jitsu will, unfortunately, not be likely to obtain a purple belt.
+The majority of people who sign up for Brazilian jiu jitsu will, unfortunately, not be likely to obtain a purple belt.

 The drop off statistics at white belt and blue belt are quite high.
 These numbers were taken from estimates provided by my coaches at my gym: